1sLand99/LibcoreSyscall/README.md

 - The Android-specific `libcore.io.Memory` and the evil `sun.misc.Unsafe` are used to access the native memory.
 - Anonymous executable pages are allocated using the `android.system.Os.mmap` method.
 - Native methods are registered with direct access to the `art::ArtMethod::entry_point_from_jni_` field.
+- Explanations of the shellcode details can be found in the [shellcode.md](attic/shellcode.md).

 ## Notice